Robert Hoffman (actor): Career

-Robert Hoffman is a YouTube pioneer and viral video sensation.
-He has amassed over 100 million views for his pranks, sketches, dance videos, and stunts on his PUNCHROBERT channel.
-Some of his most popular videos include "The Yes Dance", "Urban Ninja", and "Contemporary Eric".
-Hoffman began creating and sharing videos online in the early 2000s, even before the launch of YouTube in 2005.
-His videos were often featured on popular websites like eBaum's World.
+Hoffman publishes comedy sketches and dance videos on YouTube on his PUNCHROBERT channel, including "The Yes Dance", "Urban Ninja" and "Contemporary Eric".
+His videos have also been hosted on eBaum's World.

 In 2004, Hoffman starred in the film You Got Served as Max, a lead dancer in the antagonist's crew.
 He also starred in Nick Cannon's sketch comedy television series Wild 'n Out.
 In 2006, he co-starred alongside Amanda Bynes in the film She's the Man.

 In 2007, Hoffman played the role of Bluto in the horror film Shrooms.
 He also played the role of Clyde "Windmill" Wynorski in the comedy film National Lampoon's Bag Boy.
-Hoffman has guest starred in many shows such as American Dreams, Quintuplets, Vanished, CSI: Miami, Campus Ladies, Drop Dead Diva, and Grey's Anatomy.

-In 2008, he starred in the film Step Up 2: The Streets as Chase Collins, a talented dancer at the Maryland School of the Arts (M.S.A).
-In 2009, he guest starred in the ABC Family show Greek as Evan Chamber's older brother.
+In 2008, he starred in the film Step Up 2: The Streets as Chase Collins, a dancer at the Maryland School of the Arts (M.S.A).
 On 1 June 2008, Step Up 2: The Streets earned Hoffman and co-star Briana Evigan an MTV Movie Award for Best Kiss.
 In 2008, he and Evigan starred in Enrique Iglesias's music video for his single "Push", where they reprised their Step Up roles.

 Hoffman appeared in the 2009 film Aliens in the Attic as Ricky Dillman.
 In 2010, Hoffman played the role of Chad Bower in the comedy thriller film Burning Palms.
-Hoffman featured as Garth in the musical comedy film BoyBand.
 He played the role of Tyler "Dance Machine" Jones in the movie Take Me Home Tonight.

 He was also featured in Garfunkel and Oates's music video for their song "Present Face".
 In late January 2012, Hoffman landed a recurring role in the fourth season of The CW's teen drama series 90210 as Caleb Walsh, a student at seminary school studying to become a priest.

 In 2014, Hoffman starred as Kevin Shepherd in the indie drama Lap Dance alongside Briana Evigan, Ali Cobrin, and Carmen Electra.
 Hoffman guest starred as Thad Callahan in the TV show The Night Shift.
 In 2016, he had a role in the comedy film Amateur Night directed by Lisa Addario and Joe Syracuse.

 In 2009, Hoffman produced “The PunchRobert Show” for MTV.
 The show was meant as a star vehicle for Hoffman and was based on his YouTube channel, but has not made it to air.